eclipse-tractusx/digital-product-pass/docs/data retrieval guide/DataRetrievalGuide.md.saved.bak.md

 ## Data Retrieval Flow

-Here is a diagram of the data retrial flow necessary to retrieve any data from the Catena-X Network without any optimizations:
+Here is a diagram of the data retreival flow necessary to retrieve any data from the Catena-X Network without any optimizations:

 ![Data Retrieval Flow](./media/dataRetrievalFlow.jpg)